CLATSKANIE CHESS CLUB

 The Chessmaster computer program offers beginning students the ability to play "rated" games on it's system, which gives them an idea of their current playing strength.
 Convekta software also offers players a way to track their tactical progress.

-Scholastic players who compete, will receive a rating from the Northwest Scolastic Rating System when tournament directors send in the results to the Oregon or Washington ratings coordinator.
+Scholastic players who compete in tournaments and/or play rated games at the club, will receive a rating from the Northwest Scolastic Rating System (tournament directors send in the results to the Oregon or Washington rating coordinators).
 Ratings are published online www.nwsrs.org website.
 There are no membership fees or dues for this service.
 It's free for all players!

 The United States Chess Federation rates officially sanctioned events.
 Players who attend USCF events are required to join this organization and membership fees vary from $13-50/year.